GaryBoone/pirNet/README.md

 * Creating a unique version ID for each build using the compiler.
 * Reading and writing configurations to EEPROM using SPIFFS.
 * Writing to NeoPixel displays.
 * Over-the-air updates.
+Super cool during development!
-* Creating web pages that submit forms.
+* Creating web pages that display data from the ESP8266 and submit forms to configure the ESP8266.
 * Using internal timers.
 * Broadcasting data over the network to multiple devices using UDP.